Bringing It Back To Communities

 The man’s ego was not wounded.
 He appreciated the lesson, which served as an example in humility for me.
 He even shared the conversation with colleagues.

 That was my first lesson in Community Driven Development and I hold onto it tightly.
-I am happy to say the organization grew in their relationship with Edward and eventually assisted him and his congregation in opening a successful drug rehabilitation program.
+I am happy to say the organization grew in their relationship with E and eventually assisted him and his congregation in opening a successful programs that benefitted their community.
 I wasn’t part of the program, but that is fine.
 I got the lesson I needed: Equipping and empowering a community is better than trying to change it.

 Even though in 2003 I was a Director of Fire Cleanup for an area in San Diego County, I do not profess to know what is best for those in SLV who lost their homes.
 What I believe is by providing a Community Driven Development model and training, they can be equipped and empowered to find solutions that are best for them while coming alongside their community and local organizations that are ready to assist in their recovery.